redagito/Unigine-Legacy/Readme.md

 Unigine engine version 0.2 from http://frustum.org

-Added modern build system using CMake and Conan.
+With a modern build system.

 ## Requirements